 - 1. Operate heating, ventilation, and air-conditioning (HVAC) system during, and for at least 24 hours following, periodic cleaning with Hot Water Extraction. - 2.
 Utilize air movers, in conjunction with HVAC operation, to expedite drying. - 3.
-Limit traffic on damp modular tiles to limit soil tracking and soil wicking. - 4.
+Limit traffic on wet Powerbond to limit soil tracking and soil wicking. - 4.
 NEVER use any cleaning product that contains optical brighteners or bleaching agents. - 5.
-Select cleaning products with a pH range of 4 9. - 6.
+Select cleaning products with a pH range between 4 9. - 6.
 Select cleaning products that do not leave oily or sticky residues.
 Evaluate residue by diluting and pouring the solution into a pie plate.
 Place the pie plate in direct sunlight and allow evaporation.
 Evaluate residue for oily or sticky consistency. - 7.
 Always keep Material Safety Data Sheets (MSDS) available during cleaning. - 8.
 Always read and comply with label instructions of the detergent formulator.

-Following is the recommended periodic cleaning procedure for the maintenance for our products:
+Following is the recommended periodic cleaning procedure for the maintenance of Powerbond products:

 - Vacuum the area to be cleaned, taking the required time and effort to remove as much dry particulate (insoluble soil) as possible.
 Hot Water Extraction (HWE) is performed to remove water-soluble soil, which cannot easily be removed with daily vacuuming.
-Surfactants, used in the cleaning process, attempt to emulsify these non-water soluble particulates, thus increasing cleaning efficacy. - Following thorough vacuuming, apply a slightly alkaline prespray surfactant or SYON-5 directly to the pile fiber.
-Most surfactants require 8-10 minutes of dwell time to enable emulsification and saponification of the contaminants. - Agitate the area with a pile brush or cylindrical brush agitation, such as the iCapsol Mini/ ProCaps by Windsor/ Prochem OR the XLerator (XL North).
+Surfactants, used in the cleaning process, attempt to emulsify these non-water soluble particulates, thus increasing cleaning efficacy. - Following thorough vacuuming, apply a slightly alkaline pre-spray surfactant or SYON-5 directly to the pile fiber.
+Most surfactants require 8-10 minutes of dwell time to enable emulsification and saponification of the contaminants. - Agitate the area with a pile brush or cylindrical brush agitation, such as the Freestyle or Libertor (Racine Industries), iCapsol Mini (Windsor Industries/ Karcher), or the dri-Star & renovator (Carpet Cleaner America).
 NEVER USE A ROTARY BONNET or ROTARY BRUSH for mechanical agitation.
-Cylindrical agitation will assist the surfactant solution in lifting soil from the pile fiber and pile lifting of the face yarn.
+Cylindrical agitation will assist the surfactant solution in lifting soil from the pile fiber and pile lifting.

 - Extract the surfactant solution and attached soil particles using an extractor with fresh water only.
 Do not use a detergent solution in the rinse tank.
-The use of an Extraction Rinse/ Acidic Rinse is suggested. - After thoroughly rinsing, continue to extract the area using "dry" strokes (no water injection) until suitable moisture removal is attained.
-Under no circumstance should any textile flooring product be allowed to remain wet for more than 8 hours.
+It is suggested that an Acidic/ Extraction Rinse be utilized in areas where Salt or Ice Melt Compounds have been used.
+The Extraction Rinse may be pre-sprayed and added into the rinse tank of the extractor. - After thoroughly rinsing, continue to extract the area using "dry" strokes (no water injection) until suitable moisture removal is attained.
+Under no circumstance should any Powerbond product be allowed to remain wet for more than 8 hours.